decoutkhanqindev/holidate-nestjs-springboot-aws/be/holidate/api_docs.md

 **POST** `/partner/reports/generate-all`

 - **Role Required**: ADMIN
+  - **ADMIN**: Can generate daily reports for all hotels in the system
-- **Description**: Manually triggers the daily report generation process for all historical data in the system.
-This endpoint processes all dates from the earliest booking date to the latest, similar to the background job but for the entire system instead of just one day.
+- **Description**: Manually triggers the daily report generation process for all historical data in the system, processing all hotels regardless of ownership.
+This endpoint processes all dates from the earliest booking date to the latest, generating `HotelDailyReport` and `RoomDailyPerformance` records for each date for all hotels in the system.
+This is useful for initial system setup, data migration, or regenerating reports after data corrections.
+Note: This operation may take a significant amount of time depending on the volume of historical data.
 - **Request Body**: None
 - **Response**: